LindaNSIP/usecases/docs/enrollment/enrollment_howto.md

 source for seed information.

 Consume:
- -   on the Jurisdiction-established Zone for the App, 3rd party app accesses the SchoolInfo object corresponding to their school.
+ -   on the Jurisdiction-established Zone for the app, third party app accesses the SchoolInfo object corresponding to their school.
  -   Third party app ingests the relevant SIF Objects.

 Get SchoolInfos: http://.../SchoolInfos
  -  This step may be skipped if the Third party app if the SchoolInfo RefId is already known
  - The query mechanism is specific to the hub, but retrieval is unlikely to be automatic; it is likeliest for the school to do a manual query on the school name, using one of the established SIF query mechanisms, or else retrieve all SchoolInfo records from the hub and choose the the right record.

-### 5. Process - Processes in 3rd Party Application.
+### 5. Process - Processes in third party application.

-3rd Party App creates student enrollments for students enrolling in the given school.
+Third party app creates student enrollments for students enrolling in the given school.

 Steps:

-  1. 3rd party app creates StudentPersonal records
+  1. Third party app creates StudentPersonal records
-  2. 3rd party app creates StudentSchoolEnrollment records, one for each StudentPersonal record.
+  2. Third party app creates StudentSchoolEnrollment records, one for each StudentPersonal record.
 StudentSchoolEnrollment/SchoolInfoRefId is populated with the SchoolInfo RefId for the current school that has been retrieved from HITS.
-  3. 3rd party app creates StudentContactPersonal records
+  3. Third party app creates StudentContactPersonal records
-  4. 3rd party app creates StudentContactRelationship records, at least one for each StudentContactPersonal record, and at least one for each StudentPersonal record.
+  4. Third party app creates StudentContactRelationship records, at least one for each StudentContactPersonal record, and at least one for each StudentPersonal record.